Connect with others who understand.

 Treating Vasculitis

-Treating vasculitis depends on the organs involved, the severity of the inflammation, your overall health, and how you have responded to different treatments in the past.
+Treating vasculitis depends on the organs involved, how severe the inflammation is, your overall health, and how you’ve responded to different treatments in the past.
 In mild cases, no treatment may be required.
+Diagnosing serious vasculitis that could harm major organs may require stronger immune-suppressing treatment.
+Severe vasculitis that needs treatment may be managed with the therapies listed below.

 Talk With Others Who Understand